jeftegoes/AwsOverview/AWS IAM.md

   - IoT Device SDKs (Embedded C, Arduino, ...).
 - Example: AWS CLI is built on AWS SDK for Python.

-# 8. IAM Roles for Services
+# 8. Roles for Services

 - Some AWS service will need to perform actions on your behalf.
 - To do so, we will assign permissions to AWS services with IAM Roles.